Summer School: 18th-25th August 2017

 Track 1: Global Vision: Living in Interesting Times

-Darby Costello, Cat Cox, Bernard Eccles, Rob Hand, Michael Lutin and Melanie Reinhart
+Darby Costello, Cat Cox, Bernard Eccles, Michael Lutin, Melanie Reinhart and Christeen Skinner

 This track is about using astrology to understand the current times – and to make the most of our unfolding future.
 This will include sessions on the three outer planet cycles of Uranus-Neptune, Uranus-Pluto and Neptune-Pluto, the meaning of eclipses, the Saturn-Chiron square, Uranus in Taurus, money and prosperity, identifying our strengths and finding our vocation, the current state of the world (the reverberations of Brexit, the US election), the effects of Pluto in the collective psyche, and tools for the individual in navigating the current times.
 We will also look at what happens when a planet is first discovered and how it emerges into collective consciousness.